 So, let’s get down to the details of choosing a retinol from The Ordinary.
-There is an option for everyone: low concentration, higher concentration and a couple different retinoid options.
+There is an option for everyone: low concentration, higher concentration, and a couple of different retinoid options.

 Why Use Retinol?

 Retinol (or retinoids) is a derivative of Vitamin A, it works by increasing collagen production and stimulating the production of new blood vessels in the skin.
-These changes create a smoother, plumper and younger looking skin.
+These changes create smoother, plumper, and younger-looking skin.

 There are so many little things that you should be aware of before starting to use a retinol product.
 Your skin type will be a major factor in the type of retinoid you use.

-Retinol isn’t something you can dive into, it takes baby steps, small concentrations applied a couple times week and allowing to skin to embrace the effects of retinol.
+Retinol isn’t something you can dive into, it takes baby steps, small concentrations applied a couple of times a week, and allowing to the skin to embrace the effects of retinol.

 The Ordinary Retinol Products

-Irritation, inflammation and peeling are all potential aftermath of using too strong a retinol.
+Irritation, inflammation, and peeling are all potential aftermaths of using too strong a retinol.
 The key is to start at a low concentration and work your way up.

 The Ordinary Retinol in Squalane

-Well, first some science. retinol is a potent and unstable substance that you can’t apply directly to your skin, a solvent and a carrier is absolutely necessary the formulation of a retinol product.
+Well, first some science. retinol is a potent and unstable substance that you can’t apply directly to your skin, a solvent and a carrier are absolutely necessary for the formulation of a retinol product.

 But why squalane?

-As an emollient that supports the outer barrier of the skin it works great with actives like retinol (or any retinoid) simply because is counters the negative effects of retinol.
+As an emollient that supports the outer barrier of the skin, it works great with actives like retinol (or any retinoid) simply because it counters the negative effects of retinol.
 It reduces the dryness or inflammation that is often caused by retinol.